‘Vikings’: The Real Reason Ragnar Lothbrok Chose Ivar

 A disgraced King returns for revenge

 Ragnar returns to seek revenge for the Viking settlement in Wessex that was destroyed by King Ecbert (Linus Roache).
-Men don’t seem to want to help Ragnar on his quest for revenge, since he needs a strong crew to get the ships and supplies over to Wessex.
-He finds that the only way to accomplish this is to give away pieces of his own treasure.
+But people don’t want to help Ragnar on his quest for revenge, since he needs a strong crew to get the ships and supplies over to Wessex.
+He figures out that the only way to get over there is to give away pieces of his own treasure.
 The people who join him are less than ideal fighters for Ragnar’s revenge army.

 Why Ragnar takes Ivar the Boneless with him

 Ragnar knows that someone needs to take his story back home to Kattegat.
-He had a plan all along as to what would happen when he got to England.
+He devised a plan as to what would happen when he got to England once he realized the people won’t follow him anymore.
 He knew he wouldn’t make it back and that the only way to get anything to happen would be for him to die at the hands of one of the kings of England.

 Ragnar knows someone needs to carry on the story, and Ivar is perfect for that.
-The men don’t take him as seriously as they really should.
 He holds his own and does what his father wants him to.

 Ivar is easily spared and taken home to Kattegat to tell his brothers and the people what has happened to his father.
 Ragnar knows this will be enough to get his sons to seek revenge in his name, ensuring his story will live on.